yclas/guides/docs/Yclas-self-hosted-installation-insatallation.md

 **Traditional installation**

--   Download the compressed file, either from the link in your e-mail or from your account
+-   Download the compressed file, either from the link in your e-mail or from your account.

--   Uncompress the folder /themes/
+-   Uncompress the folder /themes/.

--   Go to the Admin Panel, Design > Themes and select the theme
+-   Go to the Admin Panel, Design > Themes and select the theme.